This tutorial lesson demonstrates how to create a component input

 input

-:Import HousingLocation and Input in src/app/housing-location/housing-location.ts
+component.Import HousingLocation and Input in housing-location.ts

-import {Component, input} from '@angular/core';import {HousingLocationInfo} from '../housinglocation';@Component({ selector: 'app-housing-location', imports: [], template: ` <p>housing-location works!</p> `, styleUrls: ['./housing-location.css'],})export class HousingLocation { housingLocation = input.required<HousingLocationInfo>();}
+import {Component, input} from '@angular/core';import {HousingLocationInfo} from '../housinglocation';@Component({ selector: 'app-housing-location', template: ` <p>housing-location works!</p> `, styleUrls: ['./housing-location.css'],})export class HousingLocation { housingLocation = input.required<HousingLocationInfo>();}

 -